Platform9-Community/p9-argocd-reference-arch/README.md

 1. Repo artifacts can reference external versioned helm charts and manifests, for example micro services from other git repos

 ## Usage

+This repo is used in conjuction with [site deployer](https://github.com/Platform9-Community/site-deployer/tree/main).
+Any `kind: Site` objects in the `sites/` directory are provisioned via ansible.

 ### Use Case 1 (many clusters sharing the same manifests)